School qualification choices - IGCSE and A level

 How IGCEs work

 St George’s International School follows key stage 3 for ages 11-14 years, key stage 4 for ages 14-16 years culminating in the IGCSE exams, and then key stage 5 for ages 16-18 years culminating in the A level exams.
 Compulsory IGCSE subjects include English language, English literature, maths and science co-ordinated (double IGCSE incorporating biology, physics and chemistry).
-Students also have to choose from French, German or Spanish.
+Students also have to choose from French or German.

-After that, students can choose 2 or more (depending on academic abilities) IGCSEs including art, business studies, computer science, drama, economics, geography, history, media studies, physical education and sociology.
+After that, students can choose 4 additional subjects (depending on academic abilities) from 12 IGCSEs including art, business studies, computer science, drama, economics, geography, history, media studies, physical education and sociology.
 Further maths is also offered.

 IGCSEs are graded both in 9-1 (the system in the UK) and A-G grades (older and recognised IGCSE system).
 Grades 9-4 or A*to -C are passes.
 You can find out more on the grading system here.